 Depression Cake

-This recipe is from the time of the Great Depression, it's a moist and light chocolate cake made without eggs or dairy.
+This recipe for chocolate cake is from the time of the Great Depression hence the name Depression Cake, it’s a moist and light chocolate cake made without eggs or dairy.
+Also known as crazy cake or wacky cake this chocolate cake is anything but, it’s just a simple chocolate cake recipe.

 Prep Time5 minutes